Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-33.md

 ### Success End Condition

-Report of country population numbers in a given region is produced.
+Report of country population numbers in a given region organised by largest population to smallest is produced.

-### Failed End Condition

-No report of country data is produced.

 ### Primary Actor